NPellet/lambda-wrappers/README.md

   - The `message` content for SQS and SNS
 - similarly, `.setTsOutputType<T>()` informs the type of response the controller is supposed to return (or an instance of `HTTPError` if the controller failed).
 Only applies to API Gateway
 - `setInputSchema<SCHEMA_TYPE>( schema )` and `setOutputSchema<SCHEMA_TYPE>( schema )` add a runtime verification of a `yup` schema.
 When `setTsInputType` is not defined but `setInputSchema` is, then the controller is expected to received the result of `InferType< SCHEMA_TYPE >` instead of `T`
-- `needsSecret( key, secretName, secretKey, required )` is used for ahead-of-execution secret injection: when a cold start occurs, the Lambda wrapper will detect if the secret has been injected into `process.env[ key ]`.
+- `needsSecret( source, key, secretName, secretKey, meta, required )` is used for ahead-of-execution secret injection: when a cold start occurs, the Lambda wrapper will detect if the secret has been injected into `process.env[ key ]`.
 If not, it will fetch it from AWS and inject it into `process.env`.
 It will also be made available in the handler method with strong typing.
   The `required` field can be used to outrightly fail the lambda when the secret is not found.
 Note that `secretName` and `secretKey` have auto-completion and will report a TS error if you have provided a secret list in the manager.

 ### <a name='Othernotes'></a>Other notes